Looking for ClickUp alternatives?

 Cons of Trello:

-Can become cluttered with complex workflows
+Can become cluttered when it comes to complex workflows and managing multiple projects

 Free plan for up to 10 collaborators per workspace.